sensel/morph-docs/docs/morph.md

 ### QWERTY
 ![Sensel Morph QWERTY Keyboard Overlay callouts](img/overlay_qwerty_callouts.jpg)

 The QWERTY Overlay works like a regular QWERTY keyboard.
-It's a nice option for using the Morph as a keyboard for a tablet or remote computer.
+It's great for using the Morph as a keyboard for iPads and other tablets.
 You will need to configure for your Operating System using the Sensel App.

-The [AZERTY](https://en.wikipedia.org/wiki/AZERTY) and [DVORAK](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) Overlays provide access to those keyboard layouts.
+The [AZERTY](https://en.wikipedia.org/wiki/AZERTY) and [DVORAK](https://en.wikipedia.org/wiki/Dvorak_Simplified_Keyboard) Overlays provide access to more internationally-used keyboard layouts.

 ### Piano
 ![Sensel Morph Piano Overlay callouts](img/overlay_piano_callouts.jpg)